pschlump/lexie/README.md

 ## Features

 1) Works with UTF8 / Unicode.
-2) Runs multiple sets of pattern matchers in a context dependent fasion.
+2) Runs multiple sets of pattern matchers in a context dependent fashion.
 3) Changeable on the fly at runtime.
 4) Clear error reporting.
-5) Embedable - can be used inside another proram.
+5) Embedable - can be used inside another program.
 6) Stand alone - can be run as a fast pattern maching tool in a stand alone configuraiton.
 7) Fast.
 Fast to perform pattern matches.
 Fast to modify an existing matcher.
 8) Clear error messages if a modification of a pattern matcher breaks the matcher.